 Lustre File server upgrade

 For the MDS nodes, we have specified two new Intel servers with 256G RAM and a Direct Attach Storage flash storage array featuring 24 NVMe drives.
 The config will be a RAID-10, comprising an 11 drive stripe and then a mirror of that with some hot spares.
-Both servers will see the new storage and connect to the new IB network via Dual Port EDR ConnectX5 card.
+Both servers will see the new storage as three LUN’s one for /lustre, /sw and /home filesystems will be provisioned.
+Some Hot Spare disks will cover disk failures when the hardware is out of maintenance.

-We are also going to create the /home directory and software shares on lustre as most jobs run from it so its and easy addition.
+We are also going to create the home directory and software shares on Lustre as most jobs run from it so its and easy addition but the /home may be moved later when new File Servers are put in place.

 The original FDR network allowed for 108 nodes.
 After examining what exactly was connected, it was determined that many of these were Infiniband storage interfaces which are no longer supported on most new product offerings.
 With no Infiniband interface on the new storage it seamed that a large network was not needed.
 The next step down from 108 nodes is 72 nodes using 6 switches as shown below.